Antiprism Up Next

 About

-unitile2d - makes uniform tilings on a surface
+unitile2d - make uniform tilings on a surface

 Usage | Examples | Notes